Cavaliers Claim Coach of the Year, Player of the Year and Sportsmanship Awards

-Troy Porco enters his eighth season at Virginia.
-Over the past seven seasons, he and head coach Mark Guilbeau have teamed to take the Cavalier program to new heights.
+Troy Porco enters his 12th season at Virginia.
+Over the past 10 seasons, he and head coach Mark Guilbeau have teamed to take the Cavalier program to new heights.

 After seven years as an assistant coach with the Cavaliers, Porco was elevated to Associate Head Coach in 2012.

 The 2010-11 season was a milestone one for Virginia.
 The Cavaliers won a school record 20 matches, including a school-record seven ACC wins.
 Virginia reached the NCAA Round of 16 for the first time school history and was ranked a school-record No. 8 nationally.
-The Cavaliers upset No. 3 Baylor in the first round of ITA National Team Indoors to reach the quarterfinals of that event and post their biggest win in program history.
+The Cavaliers upset No. 3 Baylor in the first round of ITA National Team Indoors to reach the quarterfinals.
 The team also set school records with two NCAA singles and two NCAA doubles selections, including Lindsey Hardenbergh, who reached the round of 16 in singles to become UVa's first All-American.

 In recent years Porco has also been the coach of the women's USTA Summer Collegiate Team.
 The squad, comprised of recent All-Americans, is an elite training program for top American collegiate players.
 Porco led the group as they competed in USTA Pro Circuit events.

 Prior to arriving at Virginia, Porco was the head coach at Auburn from 1998 to 2005 and led the Tigers to the NCAA Tournament in 2002.
 That season, he was honored as the SEC Coach of the Year and the ITA Southeast Region Coach of the Year.
-His team's at Auburn were traditionally one of the best academically at the school and he coached 34 Academic All-SEC selections.
-While at Auburn, Porco coached 14 nationally ranked players, 25 regionally ranked players, and an ITA South Region Rookie of the Year.
+His team's at Auburn were traditionally one of the best academically at the school as he coached 34 Academic All-SEC selections.
+While at Auburn, Porco coached 14 nationally-ranked players, 25 regionally-ranked players and one ITA South Region Rookie of the Year.

-"I know that his ethic, professionalism and love for coaching collegiate tennis creates great energy for our program and those are characteristics shared wholeheartedly by me," adds Guilbeau.
+"I know that his ethic, professionalism and love for coaching collegiate tennis creates great energy for our program and those are characteristics shared wholeheartedly by me," Guilbeau said.
 "I know we are now in a position to offer every prospective and current women's tennis student-athlete the best environment and training necessary to reach their highest level of success."

 Porco was an accomplished player prior to his coaching career.
 He was twice named Most Valuable Player while playing collegiate tennis at Florida International while serving as team captain his senior season.
-Prior to that, he was consistently ranked among the top 25 juniors in Florida.
+Prior to Florida International, he was consistently ranked among the top-25 juniors in Florida.